A. The woman.

 She bore a male Child who was to rule all nations with a rod of iron.
 And her Child was caught up to God and His throne.

 a.
 A male Child who was to rule all nations with a rod of iron: Clearly, this refers to Jesus Christ, the Messiah.
 He rules the world with a rod of iron (Psalm 2 and Revelation 19:15).

 b.
-She bore a male Child refers to Jesus’ birth.
+She bore a male Child: This refers to Jesus' birth.
 Rule all nations with a rod of iron refers to the triumphant return of Jesus.
-By stating the “bookends” of Jesus’ earthly work, John alludes to all that stands in between.
+By stating the starting point and ending point of Jesus' earthly work, John alluded to all that stood in between.

 i.
 "After a conflict with the Prince of this world, who came and tried Him, but found nothing in Him, the Son of the woman was taken up to heaven and sat on the right hand of God.
 Words can hardly be plainer than these."
 (Alford)

 c.
-This male Child is obviously Jesus.
-This means that the woman of Revelation 12:1 cannot be the church, because Jesus “gives birth” to the church, not the other way around.
-The woman must therefore either be Mary or Israel, the only two “women” who could have “given birth” to Jesus.
+A male Child: This is obviously Jesus.
+This means that the woman of Revelation 12:1 cannot be the church, because Jesus "gives birth" to the church, not the other way around.
+The woman must therefore either be Mary or Israel, the only two "women" who could have "given birth" to Jesus.
 The rest of Revelation 12 will demonstrate that this woman is Israel, not Mary.

 2. (6) The woman in the wilderness.